 75. Sickness.
 It tells me that I needed rest.
 And when I was at Tony Robbin’s seminar, it helped me realize I can experience high energy just by changing my physiology.

 76. Health and the body.
-I thankful that the body is a self-correct system.
-It has a way to correct the imbalance in our body.
+I am thankful that the body is a self-correct system.
+It has a way to correct the imbalance in our bodies.

 77. The ability to let go.
-Everyone of us has the ability to let go and be happy.
-I grateful to have done the Sedona Method course many years ago.
+Every one of us has the ability to let go and be happy.
+I am grateful to have done the Sedona Method course many years ago.
 I have listened to the recordings many times ever since to remind myself to let go.

 78. Being aware of my ego.
 It’s good that I was able to see the times when I took things too personal or too attached to something.

 79. Being aware that I had a choice.
 Every time I forget that I have the power to choose and remember again, I’m thankful for having this awareness.

 80. My natural gifts.
 Being a polymath allows me to complete many things on my own.